MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-copilot-faq.md

 Some of the new innovations enabled in Copilot for Sales include a newly integrated experience with Microsoft Word and Microsoft Teams.
 Sellers can prompt Copilot to create a meeting preparation brief in Microsoft Word, automatically populated with customer information such as an account and opportunity summary, names and titles of meeting participants, open tasks, highlights from recent meetings and email threads, and more.
 In addition, meeting recaps in Microsoft Teams can surface action items and tasks, conversation key performance indicators (KPIs), and sales keywords.
 Sellers can also customize AI-assisted sales processes with Copilot Studio, bringing tailored experiences informed by their own data, logic and actions for specific scenarios.

-Copilot for Sales includes the Microsoft 365 Copilot subscription and will be available February 1, 2024.
-[See our pricing page for more information](https://www.microsoft.com/ai/microsoft-sales-copilot#featuresandpricing).
+Copilot for Sales includes the Microsoft 365 Copilot subscription and is available from February 1, 2024.
+[See our pricing page for more information](https://www.microsoft.com/en-us/microsoft-365/copilot/copilot-for-sales#Pricing).

 ### How does Copilot for Sales work?